tangruixyz/FlexibleView/README.md

 # FlexibleView
-Contains FlexibleListView and FlexibleScrollView.It makes ListView and ScrollView flexible.
+It contains FlexibleListView and FlexibleScrollView.It makes ListView and ScrollView flexible.